In your third year you will attend one of our partner institutions in Málaga, Madrid or Barcelona. Teaching will be in Spanish.

 This module looks at key 20th century Spanish American novels and short stories and considers issues such as race, gender, sexuality and the conflict of cultures.
 You will be trained in using a broad range of tools of narrative and rhetorical analysis so as to engage in debates about literary representation and aesthetics, and will hone your use of these through a programme of research tasks, seminar presentations, group discussions, and written assignments.

-The Legal Skills Team help undergraduate law students with their academic legal skills.
-Their aim is to ensure that every student, regardless of background or performance, has someone they can approach to discuss the development of their legal study skills.
+The Legal Skills Team helps undergraduate law students with their academic legal skills as well as with transferable skills that help to deliver success outside the classroom.
+The team's aim is to ensure that every student, regardless of background or performance, has the opportunity to thrive.

 This course will equip you with a thorough knowledge of English law and encourage an appreciation of Spanish law.
 You will also develop advanced language skills in Spanish as well as cultural awareness.